formerly Fordham Recalled

 17. Do you have any old family photographs that we could look at?
 Hold up or zoom in on photographs/documents and talk about the pictures on camera.

 18. If an interesting story or topic presents itself during the interview, expand on it.

 The aim of course, is that the interviewer is only a prompter.
 We don't want to hear the interviewer, so a flowing story is preferred.

 With ever changing technology, we need to make sure that the data is stored for posterity in such a way that it can be used by future generations.
 Our current procedure is as follows:1.
 Make a digital video camera recording using a 16GB SD mini-disk (90 minute duration approx) of the interview.
 The file is in a .avi form and the size of a one hour recording is around 13GB.

 2. Make a backup copy of the file using a 250GB capacity remote hard drive and remove this to a separate location.
 This enables approximately 20 hours of recorded interviews to be stored on one remotely located drive, at a remote place from the original disc.
 Hence, this gives added security against fire or flood.
 The added advantage of this is that the remote hard drive is easily carried and has a USB2.0 connection so individual interviews can be easily copied to other storage locations, or used for demonstrations and lectures at the click of a mouse.

-3. It is usual for each interviewee to be given a VHS cassette recording of their interview for their own personal use.
-With changing technology, this storage medium is becoming less and less popular, in favour of DVD form.
-This will be reviewed from time to time.
+3. It was usual for each interviewee to be given a VHS cassette recording of their interview for their own personal use.
+However, a 16GB SD card is far more manageable and can be used to play the recording on a computer and to a television.
+With changing technology, this storage medium is now a lot easier.
+A DVD (only 3.5GB) never was big enough for a good quality hour's recording.
+This will be reviewed from time to time as technology changes.